 What is Mead and How to Make it

 Mead, or honey wine, is the oldest alcoholic drink known to man.
 In prehistoric times, honey would drip from bee hives and collect in pools of rain water.
 Wild yeast would consume the sugar and produce the nectar of the gods.
 Almost every civilization has lore and myths associated with the consumption of mead.
 As these civilizations grew, honey became less plentiful.
 A substitute source of fermentable sugar was needed to fill the thirsty demand for wine.
 It is not by chance that wine made from honey tastes very much like the grape based wines we drink today.

-Most people expect a honey sweet, syrupy drink better suited for pancakes and not the light, dry clean flavor of fine white wine.
-This should be no surprise.
-It is not by accident that grape wine tastes so much like mead.
-Grape wine tastes like mead and not the other way around.
-There was a time when all wine was made of honey and the grape version was unknown.
-This was thousands and thousands of years ago when honey was plentiful and flowed like milk.
+Most people expect mead (honey wine) to be a sweet and syrupy drink better suited for pancakes than the light, dry, and clean drink that it so often is.
+It is not by accident that mead often tastes just like modern white wine.
+In actuality, it's grape wine that tastes like mead and not the other way around!
+There was a time when all wine was made of honey and grape wine was unknown.
+This was thousands of years ago of course back when honey was plentiful, before the advent of modern viticulture.
 The Land of Milk and Honey may be a reference to this point in history.

 As the planet's population increased more and more; land was claimed for civilization and delicate honey bees suffered the ecological effects.
 Civilization always takes place in the best of locations.
-As the wilderness became tamed it also became less accessible.
-The affordable honey supply dried up and so did the wine vats.
-Faced with this ultimate crisis, a substitute for honey had to be found, but, it had to taste like mead.
+As the wilderness became tamed it also became less accessible to the honey bees.
+The once plentiful honey supply dried up and so did the mead vats.
+Faced with this ultimate crisis, a substitute for honey had to be found, but, it had to taste like mead as that is what the people knew and loved.
 The grape emerged as the most economical substitute and cultivation of grapes became big business.

-Detailed instructions are included with each mead kit.
+Detailed instructions are included with each mead recipe kit.